 Golden orb weaving spider fact sheet | Field of Mars EEC

 Golden orb weaving spider in the centre of a large round web with eight legs radiating out like spokes.
-Golden orb weaving spider
+A golden orb weaving spider.

 Fast facts – Golden orb weaving

-Diet – Golden orb weaving spiders mainly eat flying insects such as flies, beetles and moths that become trapped in their webs.
+Diet – Golden orb weaving spiders mostly eat flying insects such as flies, beetles, moths, grasshoppers and cicadas.

 What do golden orb weaving spiders look like?